Impact

 Green transition and sustainable development

+We promote the Sustainable Development Goals by safeguarding a culture of open science (Opens in a new tab) .
 Data sharing and reuse saves resources by reducing the need to collect new research data.
 This entails savings in costs, time, and natural resources.
 FSD’s data collection contains a number of data series and individual datasets suitable for research on environment and energy.
-We support quality education (Opens in a new tab) by providing data and resources for students and teachers.
+We also support quality teaching and education PDF (Opens in a new tab) through providing data and resources for students and teachers.

-FSD adheres to the Tampere University’s ecological responsibility goals (Opens in a new tab) .
-We reduce carbon emissions by e.g. encouraging hybrid work and remote participation in events and collaborations with partners abroad and in Finland.
+FSD adheres to the Tampere University’s sustainable development goals (Opens in a new tab) .
+We reduce carbon emissions by e.g. encouraging hybrid work, efficient use of facilities, and virtual participation in events and collaborations with partners abroad and in Finland.
 FSD’s preservation processes use capacity and storage resources optimally and for bit-level storage, we utilise the national Digital Preservation Service that has a low carbon footprint (Opens in a new tab) .

 A pioneer in qualitative data archiving